Good afternoon devs and welcome to this week’s issue of developer weekly!

 - New HTTP outcalls tutorials, such as:

 - HTTPS outcalls: technology overview: this page covers the overview of how the technology behind HTTP outcalls operates.
 In summary, when a canister makes an outgoing HTTP request using the management canister API, the request is temporarily stored in the replicated state of the subnet.
-Then, each replica pushes an instance of the received HTTP response from the external web server through the IC’s consensus layer.
+Then, each replica pushes an instance of the received HTTP response from the external web server through ICP’s consensus layer.
 Through this, each replica on a subnet can agree on the HTTP response that’s been provided by the canister.

 - How to use HTTP outcalls: Intro: this page provides a high-level overview of the API used to send HTTP outcalls.